 The Amarone wine together with Barolo and Brunello is among the red wines synonymous with “made in Italy” in the world.
 This wonderful addition to a dinner table has become more available and prevalent in North America.
 However, nothing beats a visit to the Amarone producing vineyards in the scenic area of the Valpolicella to taste the wine from a local cellar.

 The amarone is produced in the Valpolicella Veneto just a few kilometers from Verona.
-This area could be added easily in your tour of Italy.
+This area could be added easily in your Italy wine tours.
 The area can also be reached in less than one hour and half from Venice and less than two hours from Milan.
 The area with its lush vineyards and scenic hill top towns can be compared in beauty to the areas of the Chianti, Montalcino and Montepulciano in Tuscany.

 There is an interesting tale about the birth of the Amarone wine which is fairly recent.
 The story is that about 70 years ago a winemaker producing the popular wine called Recioto of the Valpolicella which is an intensely flavored sweet red wine, for got one of the barrels.
 When discovered the natural yeast in the wine had begun to ferment and transformed the sugar into alcohol creating a rich dry wine.